-C.S.
-Lewis is a man who experienced God’s cleansing firsthand.
-Just before 1900, C.S. was born into a wonderful Irish family who took him to church every Sunday.
-Even though his parents were dedicated churchgoers, C.S. found the long services boring and didn’t look forward to this weekly chore.
-The only thing C.S. remembered from his Sunday lessons was that prayers offered in faith would be granted.
+Clive Staples Lewis was a man who experienced God’s cleansing firsthand.
+In 1989 he was born into a wonderful Irish family.
+Even though his parents were dedicated churchgoers, Lewis found the long services boring and didn’t look forward to this weekly chore.
+The only thing he remembered from his Sunday lessons was that prayers offered in faith would be granted.

-C.S. offered continuous prayers in faith over the next years as his mother grew sicker by the day.
-She passed away when he was only ten, and he concluded that “the thing hadn’t worked,” his prayers had not been answered.
-This was his first step in doubting God to go his own way.
+Lewis offered continuous prayers in faith over the next years as his mother grew sicker by the day.
+She passed away when he was only 10, and he concluded that “the thing hadn’t worked,” his prayers had not been answered.

-Clive Staple’s father sent him to a number of boarding schools for boys because he didn’t feel like he could take care of C.S. on his own.
+His father sent him to a number of boarding schools because he didn’t feel like he could take care of the boy on his own.
 Each professor was hard and mean, but none was worse than Professor Kirkpatrick.
-Kirkpatrick was an atheist, someone who believes that God doesn’t exist.
-Kirkpatrick encouraged C.S. to think for himself about all details of life, specifically spiritual matters.
-Since C.S. already had a distaste for the church, Kirkpatrick’s encouragement led C.S. to abandon his childhood faith and pronounce himself an atheist too.
+An atheist, Kirkpatrick encouraged Lewis to think for himself about all details of life, specifically spiritual matters.
+Since Lewis already had a distaste for the church, Kirkpatrick’s encouragement led him to abandon his childhood faith and pronounce himself an atheist as well.

-Kirkpatrick’s teaching helped Clive Staples get accepted to University College in Oxford.
-However, C.S.’s education was interrupted by World War I in 1917, and he enlisted in the British army.
-The experiences of war were horrifying for any soldier and even more so for C.S. who wasn’t relying on Christ in his hardships.
+Kirkpatrick’s teaching helped Lewis get accepted to University College in Oxford.
+However, his education was interrupted by World War I in 1917, and he enlisted in the British army.
+The experiences of war are horrifying for any soldier, and even more so for Lewis who wasn’t relying on Christ in his hardships.
 C.S. was wounded, discharged, and then lost his best friend, Paddy, in battle.
-This left him with no peace to hold onto, so he spiraled further into anger at a God, who he claimed wasn’t real.
+This left him with no peace to hold onto, so he spiraled further into anger at a God he claimed wasn’t real.

-C.S. went back to Oxford to complete his college education.
+Lewis went back to Oxford to complete his college education.
 The professors required, as Kirkpatrick did, that information be interpreted through mental judgment and intellect.
 If something couldn’t be proven, then it must not be worth knowing.
-The painful parts of his childhood and shadows of war could not be reasoned through, so Clive Staples again grew bitter toward God.
+The painful parts of his childhood and shadows of war could not be reasoned through, so Lewis again grew bitter toward God.

 For fun, Lewis and his friends often discussed the philosophical ideas of life.
-In 1931, God used one of these debates to call C.S. to Christianity.
-C.S. set out to convince his Christian friends, J.R.R.
+In 1931, God used one of these debates to call him to Christianity.
+Lewis set out to convince his Christian friends, J.R.R.
 Tolkien and Hugo Dyson, that God could not be true because reason could not prove it.
-But Tolkien’s and Dyson’s words convinced C.S. that God is the creator of all logic.
+But Tolkien’s and Dyson’s words convinced him that God is the creator of all logic.
 Without God’s giving of intellect and wisdom, no human would have the mental capacity to reason for or against Him at all.
 C.S. “admitted that God was God and knelt and prayed.”

-C.S. married late in life to Joy Gresham.
+Lewis married late in life to Joy Gresham.
 Their marriage lasted only four short years because Joy lost her life to cancer.
-C.S. responded to her death with his book A Grief of Observed where he wrote that grief was like being afraid but he didn’t need to be afraid.
-He also didn’t fear three years later when he died at 63, because he knew that he was going to heaven: the world we are all meant for!
+Lewis responded to her death with his book A Grief of Observed, where he wrote that grief was like being afraid but he didn’t need to be afraid.
+He also didn’t fear three years later when he died at 63, because he knew that he was going to heaven … the world we are all meant for!

-C.S.’s life and writings remind us to never be afraid to ask questions and examine ideas because God isn’t afraid to reveal Himself, even in the difficult answers.
+The life and writings of C.S.
+Lewis remind us to never be afraid to ask questions and examine ideas because God isn’t afraid to reveal Himself, even in the difficult answers.
 God can take any of our doubts and attempts to get wisdom from our own ideas and turn them into something pure for His sake.